IWU Middle School Young Scientists will have multiple opportunities to explore their interests across different science disciplines:

 Check out our “What’s a major?” sheet for descriptions of scientific fields of study.

 IWU Young Scholars camps sections fill early.
 Returning students and families on our waitlist/mailing list are given registration priority.

-Register for IWU Young Scholars here.
+Register for IWU Young Scholars in March for summer sessions.

 Middle school students have very full days in this challenging and fun day camp.